charlieroberts/imgd4000-2024/day_3_blueprints.md

 Connect the topmost control flow output from our “Event Hit Something” node to the topmost control flow input in our “Spawn Emitter Attached” node.

 Next, we need to select the particle system that will be spawned.
-Click on the “Emitter Template” input for the spawn node, and then select the “P_electricity_arc” that we migrated to this project earlier.
+Click on the “Emitter Template” input for the spawn node, and then select the “P_Fire” that we migrated to this project earlier.
+If you don't see this as an option, you probably need to import the Starter Content into your project.

 Almost there!
 Connect the “M” output to the “Attach to Component” input of our spawn node.
 Set “Location Type” on the spawn node to be “Snap to Target, Including Scale”.